cal-itp/data-infra/docs/analytics_tools/notebooks.md

 <br> - [Uploading from google cloud storage](#uploading-from-google-cloud-storage)
 1. [Environment Variables](#environment-variables)

-## Using JupyterHub
+### Using JupyterHub
 For Python users, we have deployed a cloud-based instance of JupyterHub to creating, using, and sharing notebooks easy.

 This avoids the need to set up a local environment, provides dedicated storage, and allows you to push to GitHub.

 ### Logging in to JupyterHub

-JupyterHub currently lives at https://hubtest.k8s.calitp.jarv.us/hub/.
-In order to be added to the Cal-ITP JupyterHub, please [open an issue using this link](https://github.com/cal-itp/data-infra/issues/new?assignees=charlie-costanzo&labels=new+team+member&template=new-team-member.md&title=New+Team+Member+-+%5BName%5D).
+JupyterHub currently lives at [hubtest.k8s.calitp.jarv.us/hub](https://hubtest.k8s.calitp.jarv.us/hub/).

+Note: you will need to have been added to the Cal-ITP organization on GitHub to obtain access.
+If you have yet to be added to the organization and need to be, DM Charlie on Cal-ITP Slack <a href="https://cal-itp.slack.com/team/U027GAVHFST" target="_blank">using this link</a>.

 ### Connecting to the Warehouse

 Connecting to the warehouse requires a bit of setup after logging in to JupyterHub.
 Users need to download and install the gcloud commandline tool from the app.

+See the screencast below for a full walkthrough.

+<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/6883b0bf9c8b4547a93d00bc6ba45b6d" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+The commands required:
 ```python
 # initial setup (in terminal) ----
 curl -O https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-361.0.0-linux-x86_64.tar.gz